anitaposch/anita-grav/user/pages/04.blog/articles-2022/221026-ard-betastories/221026-betastories.md

 template: article
 ---

-# Bitcoin documentary with Anita Posch on German TV
+# Documentary about Bitcoin in South Africa with Anita Posch on German TV

 German TV stations ARD and BR published a Bitcoin documentary for which they followed me to South Africa where I worked with Bitcoin Ekasi in May 2022.
 The Bitcoin township is an example that Bitcoin can be used by anyone even people in less privileged circumstances.